DJ U-Neek

-Tim Middleton (born June 15, 1969), known professionally by his stage name DJ U-Neek, is an American Los Angeles-based hip hop record producer.
+Tim Middleton (born June 15, 1969), known professionally by his stage name DJ U-Neek, is an American record producer.
 Signed to Ruthless Records along with Bone Thugs-n-Harmony, he was nominated for a Grammy Award for Best Rap Album at the 38th Annual Grammy Awards for his production duties on E. 1999 Eternal.
 Beside his work with Bone Thugs-N-Harmony members and affiliates, he also produced tracks for Low B, The Godfather D, Yo-Yo, Menajahtwa, Mack 10, Angie Stone, Meyhem Lauren and Troy Ave among others.
 He released his debut studio album Ghetto Street Pharmacist on Thump Street Records in 1999.